anitab-org/mentorship-ios/README.md

 Please read our [Contributing Guidelines](https://github.com/anitab-org/mentorship-ios/blob/develop/.github/contributing_guidelines.md), [Code of Conduct](https://github.com/anitab-org/mentorship-ios/blob/develop/.github/code_of_conduct.md), and [Reporting Guidelines](https://github.com/anitab-org/mentorship-ios/blob/develop/.github/reporting_guidelines.md).

-## A note on the unit test suite of the app
-The app features a comprehensive set of unit tests to verify that everything works as expected.
-A lot of these unit tests are for the networking code in the app and hence run the code for fetching of user auth token from the keychain.
-For this reason, before running the test suite, it is essential to login in the app.

 ## Contact

 You can reach our community at [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).